 5. Vienna Festival Weeks (Wiener Festwochen)

 The ultimate Austrian festival, Vienna Festival Weeks is a six-week-long cultural event that takes over the capital for five or six weeks in May and June.
-The inaugural event in 1951 was an effort to prove Austria’s cultural antecedents in the wake of WWII.
+The inaugural event in 1951 was an effort to prove Austria’s cultural antecedents in the wake of World War II.
 However, now, it is an innovative, international event that includes dance, music, fine arts, workshops, theater performances, and more.

 A commitment to innovation means that the festival always presents new expressions of artistic endeavors.
 This experimental ethos is why this is one of the most exciting annual events in the cultural world.
 Truly, Austrian festivals do not get better than this.